JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 raxmlCF = readtrees2CF(raxmltrees) # read in the file and produce a "DataCF" object
 ```

-In this table, each 4-taxon set is listed in one row.
+In this table (`tableCF.txt`), each 4-taxon set is listed in one row.
 The 3 "CF" columns gives the proportion of genes that has
 each of the 3 possible trees on these 4 taxa.